SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's hard to really solve these problems, the best you can do is things like Cubbon sessions, and also keep the value of sessions high.

-Share motion, share random fun pictures, make people feel the fomo

-Nobody thinks that debating would be more productive than studying, regardless of how much debating adds value to your life.
+Nobody thinks that debating is more productive than studying, regardless of how much debating adds value to your life.
 Second year onwards, the main reason people would come is because of the community.
 People should be _tempted_ to come debate.

+A lot of people, in their head, will feel guilty about coming to debate, because they should be studying instead, they could have been studying instead.

+Share motion, share random fun pictures, make people feel the fomo

 fear is not a great motivator to be active, we'll kick you out" was dumb